mhtocs/akiradb/README.md

 Also Elasticsearch is not really designed for type of search that is generally done on machine generated logs.
 Elasticsearch's main use case is to do full text search, whereas machine generated logs need a different kind of search & full text search really doesnt make any sense for it.
-My goal with this is to have a combination of what loki does but with indexing.
+My goal with this is to have a combination of what loki does but with columnar storage & trigram regex based search.